 Location: Underway to Fernando de Noronha

-This morning was not the morning to catch up on sleep, with the first test of this semester in the early afternoon, most were up earlier than usual taking care of some last minute studying.
-Marine Biology, being the subject upon which we were being tested, was an almost constant topic of conversation.
+This morning was not the morning to catch up on sleep; with the first test of this semester in the early afternoon, most were up earlier than usual, taking care of some last-minute studying.
+Marine Biology, is the subject upon which we were being tested, was an almost constant topic of conversation.
 Post exam, there was a distinct air of relaxation and relief to finally have it out of the way.

 Related VoyageView All Voyages